kunman93/angular-sandbox/README.md

 ## Services and DI via constructor injection

+Services can make the code leaner, more centralized and easier to maintain;
+complex output input chain where events and properties are passed to get data from component A to component B can be avoided.
 Services e.g. `LoggingService` can be created as normal classes.
 But for newer Angular versions, it is recommended to use the `@Injectable()` decorator.

 ```typescript
 @Injectable()